 Will New Stimulus Fix Small-Business Credit Crunch?

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »As Congressional legislators hammer out the provisions of a proposed second round of federal stimulus money, some business leaders worry that the Hiring Incentives to Restore Employment Act doesn't address one of the business community's ongoing problems: lack of access to capital.
+Opinions expressed by Entrepreneur contributors are their own.As Congressional legislators hammer out the provisions of a proposed second round of federal stimulus money, some business leaders worry that the Hiring Incentives to Restore Employment Act doesn't address one of the business community's ongoing problems: lack of access to capital.

 The Senate bill has a lot of goodies in it for small business, including a payroll-tax exemption for workers hired this year who were previously unemployed, and an extension through 2010 of the bigger depreciation allowance we've had in 2008 and 2009, which at $250,000 was double the previous limit.